joejag/blog/_posts/personal/2014-09-15-why-i-am-voting-yes.markdown

 ### Representation

-Scotland is a country, and should get the government it votes for.
+Scotland is a country, and should get the government for which it votes.
 Over 38 of the last 68 years we've been governed by a party that did not have the consent of the Scottish people.
 While we may share a common culture with the rest of the United Kingdom, we have diverged significantly over the last 30 years in our principles.

 This difference is becoming more and more polarised.
 Westminster has to work at the scale of the whole United Kingdom and do what is best for the majority.
 Unfortunately this means that Scotland's interests are insignificant and the will of its people can be easily ignored: